Mali toughens anti-Ebola checks at borders, Liberia signals progress

 But officials said there were no plans to close the border, even though the nurse had been infected by a man who arrived from Guinea.

-President Ibrahim Boubacar Keïta urged the World Health Organization (WHO) and health services in Mali and neighboring states to set up a permanent information exchange to improve awareness about public health and hygiene.
+President Ibrahim Boubacar Keïta urged the World Health Organisation (WHO) and health services in Mali and neighbouring states to set up a permanent information exchange to improve awareness about public health and hygiene.

 In a sign that some progress was being made against the disease, Liberian President Ellen Johnson Sirleaf said she would not seek to extend a state of emergency imposed in August over Ebola, which has hit her country harder than any other.